Urban Waterfront Manifesto

 and celebrated — not to be treated merely as cosmetic or as just a commodity.

-embodying the special history and character of each community.
-Urban
+a finite resource embodying the special history and character of each community.

-waterfronts, like the cities they help define, are dynamic places.
-The last
+Urban waterfronts, like the cities they help define, are dynamic places.
+The

 waterfronts.
 The trend is accelerating in cities around the globe.
 It applies to